tsan11/projects/README.md

 # projects
 Developed a web based application where upon login credentials are validated, a user can store, access, view, and edit a students courses data from a database server.
 Other functionalities that the application provides is adding a new student and adding a new administrator.
 - Languages used: HTML, CSS, PHP, JavaScript
-- Technologies used: MySQL, phpMyAdmin, Apache, Brackets
+- Technologies used: MySQL, phpMyAdmin, Apache, Brackets, Xcode
 - End Uses of Application: Advisors (School Faculty)

 Login Page: